 It’s technically illegal to import meat or animal products regardless of packaging without the appropriate permit, so avoid any meats, animal products, fish or poultry.

-Several of the Providenciales water sports shops carry a great selection, but due to import, customs duty and mark up, prices will be higher than you’ll typically pay in the United States or Canada.
+Providenciales water sports shops carry a great selection, but due to import, customs duty and mark up, prices will be higher than you’ll typically pay in the United States or Canada.

 An inexpensive one-size-fit-all kit with mask, snorkel and fins usually isn’t the best choice.
 If possible, you’ll want to visit an actual dive shop to get proper fitting and advice.
 If your home town area doesn’t have such a shop, the next best choice is to shop with a reputable online retailer that carries a wide selection and also accepts returns in case of poor fitting.